ordina-jworks/ordina-jworks.github.io/_posts/2020-02-17-Combining-MongoDB-and-AWS-Lambda.md

 </div>

 If you now navigate to the subnet tab you see that a new subnet has been created.
-When going to the route tables tab you see two new rout tables.
+When going to the route tables tab you see two new route tables.
 That is a route table for your VPC and a route table specifically for your public subnet.

 <div style="text-align: center;" >